Joymanyasi/NGS-hub/README.md

 NGS Hub teaches sequencing workflows, genomics operations, QC interpretation, and bioinformatics reasoning through real-world biological and clinical scenarios grounded in African research and healthcare contexts.

-**From sequencing workflows to genomics infrastructure — practical genomics education built for African realities.**
+**From sequencing workflows to genomics infrastructure and practical genomics education built for African realities.**

 ---